lithekevin/Threat-TLS/README.md

 # Threat-TLS

-Threat-TLS is a tool designed to monitor network traffic for TLS attacks using Suricata or Zeek IDS.
-It checks for various vulnerabilities and provides detailed logs and mitigation steps.
+Threat-TLS is a tool designed to monitor network traffic for TLS attacks using Suricata or Zeek IDS configured with custom rules.
+It checks for various vulnerabilities in connections and provides detailed logs and mitigation steps.

 ## Features